 GDP

-Uganda belongs to the world’s top ten coffee producers and exporters with an annual production of about 288,000 metric tons.
-Uganda also produces a significant share of the world’s banana supply.
-The production amounts to about nine million tons annually.
+Uganda belongs to the world’s top ten coffee producers and exporters, with an annual production of 384,000 metric tons in 2023.

-Uganda's main export articles include coffee, tea and cocoa beans, fish products, sesame and sunflower seeds, vanilla, flowers, and cotton.
+Uganda's main export products are gold and a wide range of agricultural products, including coffee, maize, tea, cocoa beans, fish products, sesame and sunflower seeds, vanilla, flowers, and cotton.

-Uganda's most important trading partners are China, the EU and the UAE, which together account for about 37% of total trade.
-Most imports originate from China, the UAE, and India.
-The EU is the most important market for Ugandan products, followed by Kenya and Congo (Democratic Rep).
+Uganda's most important trading partners are China (14% of total trade in 2023), the UAE (13%), and India (10%).
+Most imports originate from China (19%), the UAE (12%), and India (9%).
+The EU is the second most important market for Ugandan products, behind the UAE and ahead of India and Kenya.

-Agriculture is the mainstay of Uganda's economy, it provides the livelihood for the majority of Uganda’s, contributes the largest share to the GDP and contributed to reducing poverty in the country.
+Although only contributing about 24% to GDP (2023), agriculture is the mainstay of Uganda's economy: it provides the livelihood for the majority of the population and contributes to reducing poverty in the country.
 The most important cash crops are cotton and coffee but also tea and flowers.
 The industrial sector remains small and reliant on imports.
-Activities concentrate on processing agricultural products (e.g. tea, tobacco, sugar, coffee, and cotton), beer brewing, construction materials, fertilizers, metals etc.
+Activities concentrate on processing agricultural products (e.g. tea, tobacco, sugar, coffee, and cotton), beer brewing, construction materials, fertilisers, metals etc.

-Total trade with the EU amounted to € 1,462 million in 2022.
-With a share of 11.1%, the EU is Uganda's second most important trading partner.
-About 20% of Ugandan products go to the European market making it the first most important export destination.
+Total trade with the EU amounted to € 1.5 billion in 2023.
+With a share of 9%, the EU is Uganda's fourth most important trading partner.
+About 15% of Ugandan products go to the EU market making it the second most important export destination.

-About 21% of Uganda's exports to the EU market are eligible for EBA preferences.
+Share of Uganda's exports to the EU that were eligible for EBA preferences in 2023.

-The largest product sections traded under the EBA are plants, fish products, agricultural products, spices, and tobacco.
+The two largest product sections traded under the EBA are plants (mostly cut flowers) and fish products; together, they accounted for 77% of all preferential imports from Uganda in 2023.
+Other agricultural products such as coffee, tea and spices, fruit and vegetables, and tobacco, are also important preferential imports.
 These product sections make considerable use of the duty-free access to the EU market.
-Preference utilisation could be further increased for machinery imports.

-As a beneficiary of the EBA, Uganda is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
-Nonetheless, Uganda maintains a high level of ratification and has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Uganda has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Uganda is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

-Access all info about Uganda relations on the International Partnerships website: https://international-partnerships.ec.europa.eu/countries/uganda_en
+Access all info about Uganda relations on the International Partnerships website.